Arrangement of internal control system and risk management system

 - At the Management Strategy Conference, Executive Officers in charge of subsidiaries give reports when necessary on the business results, financial condition and other important matters regarding the subsidiaries, in addition to discussing specific matters relating to Group strategies.

 - Evaluation of the effectiveness of the Board of Directors was conducted by questionnaire for each member of the Board, and the results were deliberated at the Board of Directors meeting.
 Consequently, it was confirmed that the Board of Directors was composed of appropriate managerial personnel from inside and outside the Company, and had the appropriate number of members; that a system necessary for supervising the constructive discussions and decision-making and the conduct of duties by the Board had been established; and that each of the Directors sufficiently understood the role he or she should play, and engaged in active discussions based on his or her diverse experience and expertise.
-On the other hand, for measures to improve the effectiveness of the Board of Directors, recommendations were made to further improve the discussions and deliberations of the Board and the ways of reporting and deliberating medium- to long-term issues.
+On the other hand, recommendations were made on the challenges to be addressed for further enhancing the effectiveness of the Board of Directors, including deepening appropriate involvement in the business execution of the entire group, such as by increasing opportunities for receiving explanations from subsidiaries’ executives regarding strategies of the subsidiaries’ progress, and other management issues.
+All directors shared issues and efforts for improvement.

 - The Audit Committee Members participated in the resolution of the Board of Directors as Directors.
 In addition, full-time Audit Committee Members attended the Management Strategy Conference, the strategy conferences of business divisions and other meetings.
 They also inspected important documents relating to business execution, including a request for approval, in order to monitor important decision-making processes and the status of business execution.

-- During the fiscal year ended March 31, 2017, the Audit Committee was convened nine times to determine audit policies and audit plans, revise audit standards, audit the execution of business by Directors and the status of compliance with laws and regulations and the Articles of Incorporation, and conduct reviews of financial statements.
+- During the fiscal year ended March 31, 2020, the Audit Committee was convened ten times to determine audit policies and audit plans, audit the execution of business by Directors and the status of compliance with laws and regulations and the Articles of Incorporation, and conduct reviews of financial statements.

 - The Management Audit Department was established as an organization for supporting the duties of the Audit Committee.
-The head of the Management Audit Department, who is an assigned staff to the post, engaged in the Company’s audit activities together with full-time Audit Committee Members.
+The Management Audit Department engaged daily audit activities together with full-time Audit Committee Members.

 - To ensure the execution of effective audits by the Audit Committee, rules on reporting to the Audit Committee and on communicating information were set forth.
 The system for reporting to the Audit Committee and the channels for communicating information were also clarified.

-- To form an opinion on the selection and compensation of Directors, Audit Committee Members (Outside Directors) participated in the Nomination Committee and the Compensation Committee and gathered information.
+- To form an opinion on the selection and compensation of Directors, Audit Committee Members (Outside Directors) participated in the Nomination Committee and the Compensation Committee as members and gathered information.

 The Company is fully aware that dealing with antisocial forces with a resolute attitude is requisite for sound corporate growth.
 In this light, the basic policy for the establishment of its internal control system clearly defines its basic stance; the Anritsu Group Code of Conduct clearly states how it will respond to antisocial forces, as follows.